sourcehawk/aws-org-billing-dashboard/kind/README.md

 ## Prerequisites

 - Docker: Make sure Docker is installed on your machine.
 You can download Docker from [here](https://www.docker.com/products/docker-desktop).
 - kind: Install kind by following the instructions [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+If you use asdf, make sure to run the command `asdf reshim golang` after installing kind.

 ## Setup